-If I were to take myself for example.
-To maintain my body weight, I need around 2000 calories.
-50-60% of our calories should come from carbohydrates.
-YOU READ THAT RIGHT.
-50-60% of our calories should come from carbohydrates.
-So if I were to take my 2000 calories and times that by 50-60%, I’d get 1000-1200 calories coming from carbs.
+Let’s take that traditional 2000 calorie diet plan.
+50-60% of those calories should come from carbohydrates.
+So if I take that 2000 calories and times that by 50-60%, I’d get 1000-1200 calories coming from carbs.
 I could then go further and break that into grams.
 There are 4 calories per gram of carbohydrates.
 So that puts me at 250-300 grams of carbohydrates a day.

 Every nutrition label on every container always has a “Total Carbohydrate” section that tells you how many grams of carbohydrates are in the food.
 This is how you start adding up how many carbohydrates you have eaten in a day.
 Or if you know that you are eating bread – just know that it is a carb.

 That many calories coming from carbs may seem like a lot, but our body NEEDS carbohydrates to live and function properly.
 I have heard of too many doctors telling people to stay away from carbs and anything white.
 To eat more fruits and vegetables and double up on protein.
 Why?
 Unless you have a specific disease – i.e. diabetes – you don’t need to avoid carbs.
 Even diabetics NEED carbohydrates.
 If a diabetic avoids carbs then they can go into a diabetic coma.
 The cure for low blood sugar – to eat/drink carbs.
 This is what I am talking about!
 Technically, fruit is a carb as well.